Industrial and commercial

 The overall amount of water used by business and industry is 19 percent of the water supplied in the Sydney region.
 Households use about 73 percent, while government, farming and other types of properties use the rest.

-Industries are nevertheless making an increasingly important contribution to the region’s water savings, both through recycled water projects and Sydney Water’s Every Drop Counts water efficiency program.
+Industries are nevertheless making an increasingly important contribution to the region’s water savings through recycled water projects and water efficiency programs.

 Over seven billion litres of high quality recycled water a year is delivered to industry from Sydney Water's Wollongong Sewage Treatment Plant.
 This is one of Australia's largest industrial recycling schemes.